Monday, August 26, 2024

 Introduction

-The 'superBT' is a TC data set first developed and implemented when I was a visiting professor at the University of Tokyo in 2022.
-Since my visit, and after a year of quality control and application development, the first 'beta' version was recently released in the link below the title and fuller documentation here: README-sbt-v04.md
+The superBT is a TC data set first developed and implemented when I was a visiting professor at the University of Tokyo in 2022.
+Since my visit, and after nearly two years of quality control and application development, the first 'beta' version has been recently released A more complete documentation is: README-sbt-v04.md

 These presentations at AORI in October 2022 and for the Huracan project kickoff meeting in March 2023 and the 2024 INDOPACOM Tropical Cyclone Conference give more science and technical details: